 The maturity gained from a modern languages degree will make you attractive to a variety of employers, including international organisations where fluency in a modern language and a good knowledge of foreign institutions and customs are extremely useful.

 Recent graduates have entered careers in teaching, translating, academia, finance, industry, publishing, the media, law, travel, and British and international civil services.
-Many of these careers draw directly on competency in languages and understanding of different cultures.
+Many of these careers directly utilise the language competency and cultural understanding you gain during your studies.